 Erythritol has been around for a long time since it is a natural sugar – it was officially discovered back in 1848 – although it started to be produced as a sugar substitute in the 1990s.

-In 1997, the U.S. Food and Drug Administration officially confirmed that it is safe to consume.
+In 1997, the U.S. Food and Drug Administration officially confirmed that it is safe to consume, and that stands at the moment of updating the article, despite the findings of the recent studies.

 All in all, it has around 70% of the sweetness of the sugar, with no effect on the blood sugar levels though and with just 0.24 calories per gram (compared to 4 calories per gram from sugar).